-Nurses, doctors, and other healthcare providers have to meet certain standards of care in their activity.
+Nurses, doctors, and other healthcare providers have to meet certain standards of care in their activities.
 When they fail, their actions qualify as medical malpractice and entitle their victims to compensation.
 Only the most experienced medical malpractice lawyers in Georgia can obtain such compensations.

 Medical malpractice can occur at any stage of the medical act.
-It can have both short-term and long term consequences.
+It can have both short-term and long-term consequences.
 The negligence of the healthcare provider often affects more than the health of the patient.
 It affects their finances, their professional, social, and personal life.

 Some Georgia medical malpractice victims lose precious income or even their ability to work.
 Others lose the support of their loved ones or the ability to enjoy certain hobbies.
 There are people who fall victim to depression following their suffering.
 Finally, others do not live to take action against their tortfeasor and recover their losses.